michaelanokyej/noteful-backend/README.md

-# Express Boilerplate!
+# Noteful Server!

-This is a boilerplate project used for starting new projects!
+This is the server for the noteful REACT client!

 ## Set up